Introduction

 About

-ArkForge Astra is an easy-to-use, fault-tolerant, extendible, and performant web server targeting LuaJIT (Lua 5.1) and built upon Rust + Axum.
-Astra takes advantages of the Rust's performance, correctness and memory safety offering of the Tokio async runtime, upon which Axum also runs, to write fault-tolerant and no-build servers with ease.
+ArkForge Astra is an easy-to-use, fault-tolerant, extendible, and high performant web server runtime targeting Lua (5.1 upto 5.4), LuaJIT (LuaJIT and LuaJIT 5.2), and Luau, and built upon Rust.
+Astra takes advantages of the Rust's performance, correctness and memory safety offering, and with a rich standard library making full use of the Tokio async runtime, to write fault-tolerant and no-build servers with ease.

 Philosophy